 Almost 2500 products were submitted to the “Excellent Product Design” category.
-Therefore, the manufacturers of the DRY AGER® are very excited that the DRY AGER prevailed in this competition.
-The German Design Award is one of the most important design awards in Germany and even beyond its borders.
+Undoubtedly, the manufacturers of the DRY AGER® are very excited that the DRY AGER triumphed in this competition.
+The German Design Award is one of the most important design awards in Germany and beyond.
 Winning here is an extraordinary recognition that rewards the hard work behind the product.
 Even the modest Swabians from DRY AGER® are becoming a little proud.
 “We are very happy about every award but the German Design Award is a special honour to us” says Head of Marketing Alexander Beck.
-“It shows that passionate work is worth it!
-And we are burning for our product.”
+“It shows that hard work is worth it!
+And we are passionate for our product.”

-After winning four Plus X Award 2017 awards the next year already started glorious.
-The fully functional maturing cabinet ensures the best climate conditions for maturing meat on highest demands.
+After winning four awards at Plus X Award 2017, 2018 has already started brilliantly.
+The fully functional maturing cabinet ensures the best climate conditions for maturing meat to the highest demands.
 The fact that it looks so good makes it even more successful.
-With its elegant design it is the perfect setting for dry-aged beef and fits perfectly into any interior.
-Of course this is no coincidence.
+With its elegant design, it is the perfect display for dry-aged beef and fits perfectly into any interior.
+Of course, this is no coincidence.
 It has been one of the most important aspects of the developers.
 Once again the German Design Award 2018 proves that this concept is a success story.

-Since its premiere in 2012, the German Design Award has grown considerably: around 1500 entries were presented to the jury at that time – in the year 2018 there were more than 5000, including 758 entries from abroad.
-In a two-day session, the winners of both categories get selected by a jury of experts, consisting of design experts from business, education, science and the design industry.
+Since the launch of the German Design Award in 2012, it has grown considerably: around 1500 entries were presented to the judges in the first year.
+Now in 2018 there were more than 5000, including 758 entries from abroad.
+In a two-day session, the winners of both categories get selected by a panel of expert judges, consisting of design experts from business, education, science and the design industry.

-If you want to know more about the statement of the jury, check out: German Design Award 2018 Statement Jury
+If you want to know more about the statement of the judges, check out: German Design Award 2018 Statement